jnorthrup/columnar/README.md

 This is an idiomatic kotlin dataframe toolkit to support data engineering tasks of any size collection of datasets.

-The primary focus of this toolkit is to support large data extractions using function assignment and deferred reification instead of in-memory data manipulation
+The primary focus of this toolkit is to support Pandas-like operations on a Dataframe iterator for large data extractions using function assignment and deferred reification instead of in-memory data manipulation.

-so far, these are the  fundamaental composable UnaryOperators:  (val newcursor = oldcursor.operator)
+so far, these are the fundamaental composable Unary Operators:  (val newcursor = oldcursor.operator)

  * Resampling time-series datasets on LocalDate/LocatlTime columns